Feelings of Loneliness

 Reach Out and Give Back

 Helping others can strengthen connections and improve your own mental health.
 Check in with friends, family members, and co-workers.
 Ask them how they’re doing and see if there is anything you can do to help.
-If a friend, family member, or co-worker is in self-isolation, have a meal or small gift delivered to their home.
 Simple acts can make a huge difference and remind others that you care about them.

 Dr. Yuet Ting Ma, Pharm.D, RPh